johnschwenck/johnschwenck.github.io/book_lists_and_reviews/2023_Year_in_Review.md

 ---
 layout: page
 title: 2022 Year in Review
-subtitle: The man who does not read good books is no better than the man who can’t.
+subtitle: Make it a rule never to give a child a book you would not read yourself. - George Bernard Shaw
 ---
 Current list of books read in chronological order.